sparkflows/sparkflows-docs/docs/hpe/admin-guide/keycloak_setup.rst

 Below are steps for setting up Keycloak in UA.

 #.
-Once you've decided on the Sparkflows' url to be used, navigate to the keycloak web ui, and login to the server with admin credentials.
-For the keycloak server details, connect with the HPE team :
+Once you've decided on the Sparkflows' URL to be used, navigate to the Keycloak web UI, and login to the server with admin credentials.
+For the Keycloak server details, connect with the HPE team :
    ::

      Server: https://keycloak.dev.hpeua.com/